Paul Alan Yule: Early life and education

+Academic career

+His habilitation thesis analysed 365 pre-Islamic graves in eastern and central Oman.
+According to an independent biographical reference, he lectured in Oriental studies at the University of Bonn (1985–86) and served as field director, later co-director, of the German Archaeological Mission to the Sultanate of Oman from 1987 to 1996.
+He held a series of sequential, at times overlapping, positions at Heidelberg University, funded through foundation money administered by the university.
+Following his appointment as Außerplanmäßiger Professor in 2004, he continued in that role until his retirement in 2012 and continued teaching there until 2015.
+He is a corresponding member of the German Archaeological Institute (from 2007).
+He has contributed articles and reviews to journals including Antiquity, the Journal of the American Oriental Society, Journal of Oman Studies and Arabian Archaeology and Epigraphy, and has served as co-editor of the journal Nubica.

+Open access and digital archiving

-Within the framework of the Open Access movement Yule emphasises the archiving of his research materials and publications as soon as possible so as to make them publicly available.
-He does this largely by means of the image bank heidICON and the virtual library Propylaeum-Dok of the Heidelberg University Library.
-Since 2005 Yule has experimented in 3D recording and animation in India and Oman with the Fachhochschule Mainz (i3mainz) and with Laura Pecchioli.
+Yule has worked within the framework of the open access movement, archiving his research materials and publications through the image database heidICON and the digital repository Propylaeum-Dok at Heidelberg University Library.
+Since 2005, he has developed 3D recording and animation techniques in India and Oman in collaboration with the Fachhochschule Mainz (i3mainz) and Laura Pecchioli.

+Research

-South Asian research
+South Asian

-In the 1980s, with the support of Swami Omanand Saraswati, he catalogued and evaluated metallic artefacts of the so-called Copper Hoard Culture by means of European methods and models for the first time, whereby numerous finds came to light especially in the Kanya Gurukul in Narela/Haryana.
-These artefacts appear to be non-functional objects, probably used in rituals or simply deposited in hoards, to judge from a lack of use-wear.
-Far away in Odisha, Yule published a find from a metals period cemetery in Sankarjang which may be the earliest musical instrument in India.
-He documented the early historic fortress at Sisupalgarh by means of a laser scanner, ground penetrating radar and a hand-held GPS receiver.
-Together with Corinna Borchert, Yule uncovered illegal building development within this nationally protected Mauryan site.
-From 2001 to 2004 in India, Yule documented so-called mud forts and other archaeological sites for the first time, especially in Odisha along the Mahanadi and Chhattisgarh.
-Images of his work especially in Odisha appear in the image bank heidICON.
+In the 1980s, with the support of Swami Omanand Saraswati, he catalogued and evaluated metallic artefacts of the so-called Copper Hoard Culture by means of European methods and models for the first time, whereby numerous finds came to light especially in the Kanya Gurukul in Narela Haryana.
+The artefacts show little evidence of use-wear, suggesting they may have served ritual purposes or been deliberately deposited rather than used as tools.

+In Odisha, Yule published finds from a metals-period cemetery at Sankarjang, including an object he has proposed as one of the earliest musical instruments found in India.
+He also documented the early historic fortress at Sisupalgarh using laser scanning, ground-penetrating radar, and GPS survey.
+Together with Corinna Borchert, he reported illegal construction activity within the protected Mauryan era site.
+From 2001 to 2004, Yule documented "mud forts" and other archaeological sites in Odisha along the Mahanadi River and in Chhattisgarh; this work is catalogued in the heidICON image database.